Developer Guide

 Test case:

-addcustomer n/Jerry p/841264562 e/jerry@example.com a/Blk 381 Yishun Ave 23, #55-25
+addcustomer n/Jerry p/841264562 e/jerry@example.com a/Blk 381 Yishun Ave 23, #55-25.Expected: similar to above test case.

 -